Margaritaville Lake Conroe

 On the job, we often discover little gems to add to the shot list, then build them into the schedule.
 Having the first week to explore and come up with great ideas helped us maximize these “happy accidents.”

 We wrapped the job forty-eight hours before a potential hurricane was bearing down on the hotel’s newly planted — but ultimately spared — palm trees.
 Editing, image selection with the client, and retouching took around four weeks from start to finish.
-We completed this successful project in six weeks (give or take), and all parties came away from the experience feeling very satisfied.
+We completed this successful project in six weeks, and all parties came away from the experience feeling very satisfied.

-The videos at the bottom of the presentation were added when we went back to the property in 2022 and added the additional visual dimension to the properties marketing initiative.
+The videos at the bottom of the presentation were added when we went back to the property in 2022 adding the additional visual dimension to the properties marketing initiative.

 Work With Us

-From live action to still imagery or a combo of both, let us show you how we can present your concept in the best light.
+From live action to still imagery or a combo of both, let SC Pictures show you how we can present your concept in the best light.